Updated August 14, 2020.

 This is one thing I didn’t know about until I got married.
 Imagine my disappointment on my honeymoon when I realized our king-sized bed was actually two beds pushed together!
 It’s the same in most of Europe, at least the places we’ve been!
 Each bed is between the width of American twin and double beds.
 Be careful not to roll between the beds–they will scoot apart!

 I hope this post has you extra prepared for your own trip to beautiful, historic, iconic Venice!
-Have you been?
-Tell me YOUR top tips below!
+For more, check out my Italy Page!